The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Use care when putting on a large part of the skin or where there are open wounds.
 Talk with the doctor.

-- If you use this medicine too often, your skin problem may become worse.
+- If you use salicylic acid foam and urea/lactic acid foam kit too often, your skin problem may become worse.

 - Do not use longer than you have been told by the doctor.